 All travel must be previously authorized by the project manager.

-The cost of authorized travel and living expenses will be paid upon presentation of a detailed statement of costs accompanied by appropriate receipts with the exception of meals.
+The cost of authorized travel and living expenses will be paid upon presentation of a detailed statement of costs accompanied by appropriate receipts.
 All payments are subject to government audit.